RubyRondina/CapstoneProject/README.md

 ## Process and Initial Analysis

-The first step was to query a table from BigQuery, limited to data for December and January only, as well as information on the products, prices, transactions, revenue and geo location by continent.
+The first step was to query a
+from BigQuery, limited to data for December and January only, as well as information on the products, prices, transactions, revenue and geo location by continent.
 I then imported that table to Python Jupyter notebooks to start exploring the data.

 **See full Jupyter Notebook [here](https://github.com/RubyRondina/CapstoneProject/blob/main/Notebook%20and%20Viz/Capstone_Final.ipynb)**